 The Repair the World Onward Israel Service Learning Initiative is a 6-week immersive Jewish service-learning program based in Be'er Sheva followed by leadership development and community engagement on campus.

-Spend 6 weeks doing meaningful community-driven service in one of the most fascinating cities in Israel!
+Come spent 6 weeks doing meaningful community-driven service in one of the most fascinating cities in Israel!
 Volunteer in the local non-profit sector, working in community gardens, teaching English or mentoring children and families at a woman's shelter.
-You will get to know some of Be’er Sheva’s diverse populations including immigrants from Ethiopia and the Former Soviet Union as well as the Bedouin population.
-Learn firsthand about the unique character of Be'er Sheva as you live and work in one of its neighborhoods.
-Encounter diverse social change initiatives in the Negev region and the rest of the country as you engage with Israel through the lens of social change.
-The program will include training to prepare you to be a leader on campus when you return to school in the fall.
+You will get to know some of Be’er Sheva’s diverse community including immigrants from Ethiopia and the Former Soviet Union as well as the Bedouin population.
+Learn firsthand about the unique character of Be'er Sheva while living and working in one of its neighborhoods.
+You will encounter diverse social change initiatives in the Negev region and the rest of the country as you engage with Israel through the lens of social change.
+The program includes training to prepare you to be a student leader on campus when you treturn to school.

 Where will I volunteer?

 About 25 hours a week will be dedicated to service through placements with different organizations in Be'er Sheva.
 Service will include individual or team placements with local organizations as a well as a group project.

 Examples of individual volunteer placements:

 Support food security initiatives in the region and help provide nutritious meals to families in need with Be'er Sova.

 - Work with children and families in an educational and fun setting at a women's shelter in Be'er Sheva.